 When refitting the side panels, it is essential that the LH panel is fitted to the left side and the RH panel is fitted to the right side (refer to the attached label).

-∴ The front cover and side panels are an intrinsic part of the 'room-sealed' element of the appliance; any damage that results in a loss of their integrity will require the replacement of the cover.
+extstyle extof the 'room-sealed' element of the appliance; any damage that results in a loss of their integrity will require the replacement of the cover.